FDA 21 CFR 211

-21 CFR 211 details current Good Manufacturing Practice (cGMP) requirements of finished pharmaceuticals by the FDA.
-FDA ensures the quality of finished drug products meets the specification in terms of safety, quality, strength, and purity by carefully monitoring drug manufacturers’ compliance with its Current Good Manufacturing Practice (CGMP) instructed in 21 CFR 211.
+21 CFR 211 details the current good manufacturing practice (cGMP) requirements of finished pharmaceuticals by the FDA.
+It ensures the quality of finished drug products meets the specification in terms of safety, quality, strength, and purity by carefully monitoring drug manufacturers’ compliance with its cGMP instructions.